-- Be enrolled in an MSU College of Nursing graduate program; an accredited graduate nursing program; or graduated from an accredited graduate program in nursing with a minimum 3.0 grade-point average on a 4.0 scale. - Have completed a bachelor's in nursing degree from an accredited program with a minimum 3.0 gradepoint average on a 4.0 scale. - 3.
-Submit the university application form and fee if not currently enrolled at MSU. - Submit the admission application for the certificate program and CV/resume on the College of Nursing Web site. - Provide transcripts from all previous institutions of higher education. - 6.
+- 3. Submit the university application form and fee if not currently enrolled at MSU. - Submit the admission application for the certificate program and CV/resume on the College of Nursing Web site. - 5.
+Provide transcripts from all previous institutions of higher education. - 6.
 Complete a test of English language proficiency if English is not the first language with a minimum average score of 550 with no subscore below 52 (paper version) or 79 with no subscore below 17 (internet based test).
 Equivalent scores on the MSU English Language Center Test may be submitted.
-If using the International English Language Testing System (IELTS), the minimum average score must be 6.5 - 7.
+If using the International English Language Testing System (IELTS), the minimum average score must be 6.5. - 7.
 Hold an unrestricted RN license in the applicant's state or country. - 8.
 Complete an admission interview.

-Requirements for the Graduate Certificate in Teaching in Nursing
+Requirements for the Graduate Certificate in Teaching in Nursing CREDITS

-OILEDITO Students n nust complete the following courses (9 credits): NUR 861 Curriculum Design in Nursing Education 3 NUR 866 Academic and Clinical Teaching Internship 3 NUR 868 Topics in Nursing Education 3
+CREDIT Students m ust complete the following courses (9 credits): NUR 861 Curriculum Design in Nursing Education 3 NUR 866 Academic and Clinical Teaching Internship 3 NUR 868 Topics in Nursing Education 3